dan-danache/hubitat/watchtower-app/README.md

 ### Dashboard Menu

 The dashboard menu is not displayed by default and will only appear when the dashboard has no tiles.
 To toggle the dashboard menu, press the **ESC** (Escape) key on your keyboard.
-On mobile devices, you can bring up the menu by swiping from the left margin of the screen.
+On touchscreen devices, you can bring up the menu by swiping from the left margin of the screen.

 ![Dashboard menu](img/dashboard-menu.png)